 This course builds on the concepts introduced in "Financial Crime (FC) 101 - Financial Investigations Practical Skills" and "FC 105 - Financial Records Examination and Analysis," introducing investigators and prosecutors to emerging issues in financial crime.
 Topics include money laundering, analyzing large financial data sets, conducting effective interviews, and managing large amounts of financial evidence.
 This course consists of a mix of lecture, discussion, and hands-on exercises.
-Students conduct a mock investigation that includes interviews, data analysis, and the construction of an electronic case file.
+Students conduct a mock investigation that includes interviews, data analysis, and the examination of various documents.

 This course provides students with the fundamental knowledge and skills they need to investigate crimes involving virtual currency.
 Instructors explain foundational concepts like the characteristics of money, virtual currency, and cryptocurrency.
 Blockchain technology, proof work, and proof of stake are covered, and students learn how industry-leading cryptocurrencies (Bitcoin, Ethereum, and Monero) work and how they differ from each other.
 Finally, students learn investigative techniques for tracking and documenting transactions and best practices for seizing and securing cryptocurrency.

 This course provides hands-on investigative training at a basic level.
 Students develop the practical skills, insight, and knowledge necessary to manage a successful financial investigation from start to finish, including the acquisition and examination of financial records, interview skills, and case management and organization.
 Additional topics include forgery and embezzlement, financial exploitation of the elderly, working with spreadsheets, financial profiling, and state-specific statutes and legal issues.